 Telephone: +44 1223 748326

-My research work aims to explore a better way of converting 'electric power' using devices made of the novel material – 'Gallium Nitride' ,which have the potential to jump-start the next-generation of smaller, faster, denser, lighter, cheaper and hence, efficient power converters.
-This is exciting times to be working in a transitional phase in power electronics and if successful these GaN power converters can pave way for a sustainable energy future by meeting the ever increasing energy demands of our times along with energy savings.
+Her research work aims to apply machine learning to explore a better way of converting 'electric power' using devices made of the novel material – 'Gallium Nitride' , which have the potential to jump-start the next-generation of smaller, faster, denser, lighter, cheaper and hence, efficient power converters.

 She was the Chairperson of the EPSRC Centre for Power Electronics Post Graduate Forum 2015-16 and also the chair of the first edition of UK Power Electronics Summer School 2015.
 She served as the Secretary of IEEE-Cambridge; CamAwise Steering Committee and Beyond Profit Cambridge Conference Director (2013-15).